vivekthangam/CheatSheet_Tutorial/system_design.md

 ---

-## 🏁 3.
+## ðŸ 3.
 How to Answer Any Question in the 100+ List
 Whenever you see "Design a [X]", follow this mental checklist:

 1.  **Is it Read-Heavy?** -> Add a Cache (Redis).